 - Application Developer = Back-End coding + HTML/CSS/JS, etc.

 While many UX Developers may have difficulty in building a website from scratch, from the very first line of code to the very first user click, a UX Developer is expected to understand the underlying functionality of the website.
-More than that, they need to know what the coders can and can’t do, and how to find a balance with what the designers can or can’t have.
+More than that, they need to know what the coders can and can’t do.
+Then, they need to know how to find a balance with what the designers can or can’t have.
 It’s one thing to design a beautiful clock, it’s another to understand the mechanism that makes the hands of the clock move to tell the time.